openshift/training/beta-3-setup.md

     osc get replicationcontroller

-The replication controller will ensure that we always have however many replicas (instances) running.
+The replication controller is configured to ensure that we always have the desired number of replicas (instances) running.
 We can look at how many that should be:

     osc describe rc frontend-1

 So, if we kill the pod, the RC will detect that, and fire it back up.
-When it gets fired up this time, it will then have the `DATABASE_SERVICE_HOST` value, which means it will be able to connect to the DB, which means that we should no longer see these errors!
+When it gets fired up this time, it will then have the `DATABASE_SERVICE_HOST` value, which means it will be able to connect to the DB, which means that we should no longer see the database error!

 As `alice`, go ahead and find your frontend pod, and then kill it: